Travel firms cancel holidays as violence grips Egypt

 FRANKFURT/LONDON (Reuters) - Violence sweeping Egypt hit the nation’s tourism industry on Friday as European governments warned holidaymakers to stay away from its Red Sea resorts, prompting some travel agents to stop all trips to Egypt.

-German tour operators Thomas Cook Germany and TUI Germany, part of Europe’s largest tour operator TUI Travel, cancelled all trips to Egypt after the German foreign ministry advised against travelling to the beach resorts, which are popular with European sun-seekers and divers.
+German tour operators Thomas Cook Germany and TUI Germany, part of Europe’s largest tour operator TUI Travel, canceled all trips to Egypt after the German foreign ministry advised against travelling to the beach resorts popular with European sun-seekers and divers.

 They said customers would get the chance to rebook to other destinations free of charge.